NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/common/oath2-support.md

 ```
 Excluding either one of the Google or GitHub configuration sections will prevent the respective OAuth login button from being added to the Login page.

-Note: To disable username/password authentication entirely and *only* supprt OAuth based authentication, set the following configuration property:
+Note: To disable username/password authentication entirely and *only* support OAuth based authentication, set the following configuration property:
 ```properties
 skills.authorization.oAuthOnly=true
 ```